SomarDesignStudios/silverstripe-twitter/README.md

 ## Features

-- Multiple account support
+- ModelAdmin for managing multiple Twitter accounts
-- OAuth authentication from within the CMS
+- OAuth authentication flow from within the CMS

 ## Documentation